RiceLinTW/ricelin.me/README.md

 ## Summary
-Mobile devices is now changing our lives.
+Mobile devices are now changing our lives.

 Eating, shopping, working, traveling, even sleeping, people are now experencing their lives in new ways.